Skip to Content

 Acute pancreatitis is when the pancreas becomes inflamed suddenly and it is often more severe than chronic pancreatitis

-Some dogs that have IBD and diabetes can suffer from a slightly inflamed pancreas and over the course of their disease, it will flare up into acute pancreatitis.
+Some dogs that have IBD and diabetes can suffer from a slightly inflamed pancreas and throughout their disease, it will flare up into acute pancreatitis.

 illustration of the gaster, pancreas and pancreatitis